 And this will usually result in a lot of competition coming about to promote this product, and only the elite affiliates will really be able to truly capitalize on this.

-However, this is where the Bing Ads potential truly shines…
+However, this is where the Microsoft Ads potential truly shines:

 Since Bing and it’s ad program is so often forgotten about, affiliates like myself can just as easy take that same popular promotion that’s trending, set up an ad to promote it and literally not worry about other affiliates finding out about it, because they simply underestimate or even forget that this network even exists.
 And that’s perfect for me 🙂

 And this is a strategy I’ve been practicing for YEARS and…

 This brings me to the $300,000 case study I have on this subject: